SMUnlimited/AMAI/README.md

 # Commander
 The Commander allows you to give orders to your ally AI's.

+There will also be language selection dialogs to change the language of dialogs and AI chat messages.

-To *disable* the commander rename/delete the blizzard.j file within `Scripts/` before running the install script.
+To *disable* the commander do not run the `InstallCommanderToMap.bat` script or run the `DisableCommander.bat "C:\mymap.w3m"` script afterwards.
+For the perl directory install script you can specify not to run it via the `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI" "false"`

-You must disable the commander if you want to play on an older version of warcraft 3.
+You must disable the commander if you want to play on an older version of warcraft 3 or custom melee maps.

-If you installed The Commander to the map there will be language selection dialogs to select a language.
  Another dialog may also appear with options

-1) No Commander
+1) No Commander - Disables the commander in game
 2) With Commander - Press 'ESC' to bring up the commander menu.
-3) Computers Only - Same as commander except you dont play at all and instead can only issue orders to try and make your ally ai win
+3) Computers Only - Same as commander except humans do not play, they can only issue orders via the commander to try and make the ally ai win.

 ## Commander Advanced Settings